-HUM 2702 Acting II 3 credits, GE: The Arts
+HUM 2702 Acting II

 Acting II builds on the theories introduced in Acting I by enhancing knowledge of character development through techniques by one or more of the following acting influences: Constantin Stanislavski, Michael Chekhov, Uta Hagen and/or The Actor's Studio.
 Students analyze the use of acting techniques and theories developed by the aforementioned acting teachers and the development of modern acting in America.
 Students demonstrate an understanding of these techniques and theories through script analysis, audition practice, and performance production.
 Prerequisite: HUM 1702 Acting I.